ZhenhuanSun/ntk_influence/README.md

 ## How to run the experiments

-Two or more GPUs are required to run all experiments described in the paper.
+Two or more GPUs are required to run all experiments described in the paper

 ### 1. Download the repository
 ### 2. Create required conda environment